HOPON

 Where my key assumptions fell short

-The first round of interviews surfaced something immediately: the mental toll of commuting wasn't primarily emotional; it was cognitive.
-The relentless effort of managing timing, transfers, and upcoming stops was consuming the mental energy commuters needed for everything else.
-One participant described their ideal commute as simply being able to "turn off my brain."
+The first round of interviews revealed something immediately: the mental toll of commuting wasn’t primarily emotional; it was cognitive.
+The constant effort of managing timing, transfers, and upcoming stops was draining the mental energy commuters needed for everything else.
+One participant described their ideal commute as simply being able to “turn off my brain.”

-A second assumption broke just as cleanly.
-I had expected tools like breathing exercises, ambient sounds, and mindfulness prompts to be the app's core value.
+Another assumption that fell apart: I had expected tools like breathing exercises, ambient sounds, and mindfulness prompts to be the app's core value.
 However, participants ranked these lowest and instead prioritized safety, real-time situational awareness, and community-generated updates.
 This revealed that users value practical support over wellness features.

 With that realization about user priorities, everything shifted.
 HOPON would not be a wellness companion, but a confidence-building navigation system.